How to Become a Postsecondary Teacher

 Some institutions prefer to hire professors who have teaching experience, which can be gained by working as a graduate teaching assistant.

-Postsecondary teachers who work for 4-year colleges and universities are most often required to have a doctoral degree in their field.
-However, some schools may hire those who have a master’s degree or those who are doctoral degree candidates for some specialties, such as fine arts, or for some part-time positions.
+Postsecondary teachers who work for 4-year colleges and universities typically need a doctoral degree in their field.
+Some schools may hire those with a master’s degree or those who are doctoral degree candidates for some specialties, such as fine arts, or for some part-time positions.

 Doctoral programs generally take multiple years after the completion of a bachelor’s degree program.
-Included is time spent completing a master’s degree and then writing a doctoral dissertation, which is a paper presenting original research in the student’s field of study.
+They spend time completing a master’s degree and then writing a doctoral dissertation, which is a paper presenting original research in the student’s field of study.
 Candidates usually specialize in a subfield, such as organic chemistry or European history.

-Two-year colleges or career and technical schools also may hire those with a master’s degree.
+Community colleges or career and technical schools also may hire those with a master’s degree.
 However, in some fields, there are more applicants than available positions.
-In these situations, institutions can be more selective, and they frequently choose applicants who have a Ph.D. over those with only a master’s degree.
+In these situations, institutions can be more selective, and they frequently choose applicants who have a Ph.D. over those with a master’s degree.

-Some prospective professors gain teaching experience by working as graduate teaching assistants—students who are enrolled in a graduate program and teach classes in the institution where they are enrolled.
+Some postsecondary teachers gain teaching experience by working as graduate teaching assistants—students who are enrolled in a graduate program and teach classes in the institution in which they are enrolled.